 We’ve got national rankings that are pretty much treated as gospel, since that’s all we have.
 Those rankings conflict with the rankings of the teams, and we tend to stick with the national opinions over the team opinions.
 So when the Pirates draft Baseball America’s 200th best prospect with the 444th pick, it’s viewed as good value.
 When they draft the 211th ranked prospect with the 81st pick, we view it as a reach.

-The national rankings always get the preference, even when there are clear reasons that they aren’t infallible -- like when every team passes on a player and he drops well below his national ranking, or when every other team drafts guys higher and lower than the national rankings, or just when the different national rankings (BA, MLB.com, FanGraphs, Keith Law, etc) have massive differences between themselves.
+The national rankings always get the preference, even when there are clear reasons that they aren’t infallible — like when every team passes on a player and he drops well below his national ranking, or when every other team drafts guys higher and lower than the national rankings, or just when the different national rankings (BA, MLB.com, FanGraphs, Keith Law, etc) have massive differences between themselves.